workplacesystems/milia/README.md

 * if you want to know exactly everything the generators are doing, see the manual_sample.sh
   - instructions are very detailed and loaded with comments (600 lines!).
   - Stage one: with simple devise and no milia,
-  - Stage two: installing milia for complete tenanting,
+  - Stage two: installing milia for complete accounting,
   - Stage three: adding in invite_member capability
 * the entire sample is also fully available on github, if you wish to check your work. diff can be your friend. this sample on github, however, will always be for the latest release or latest beta (whichever is most recent).